-- Principal Office.
+Section 1.1.
+Principal Office.
 The principal office of this corporation (the "Corporation") shall be located in Ruston, Lincoln Parish, Louisiana.
-The Corporation may have such other offices as are allowable by the laws of the State of Louisiana and as the Board of Directors may designate or the business of the Corporation may require from time to - Registered Office.
-The registered office of the Corporation required by the Louisiana Business Section 1.2.
-Corporation Act ("LBCA") to be maintained in the State of Louisiana may be, but need not be, identical with the principal office of the Corporation in the State of Louisiana, and the address of the registered office of the Corporation may be changed from time to time by the Board of Directors as provided by law.
+The Corporation may have such other offices as are allowable by the laws of the State of Louisiana and as the Board of Directors may designate or the business of the Corporation may require from time to time.

+Section 1.2.
+Registered Office.
+The registered office of the Corporation required by the Louisiana Business Corporation Act ("LBCA") to be maintained in the State of Louisiana may be, but need not be, identical with the principal office of the Corporation in the State of Louisiana, and the address of the registered office of the Corporation may be changed from time to time by the Board of Directors as provided by law.